vilanz/chutebot/README.md

 ## TODO

 - Replace Sequelize with a better alternative for TypeScript, like TypeORM
-- Use the official Commando framework instead of handmade command parsing
 - Send logs to AWS CloudWatch instead of a local file

 ## Getting started